-The ASTM method is summarised as follows:
+The ASTM method is summarized as follows:

 - A sample of material is crushed or screened to a particle size less than 6.35mm (1/4 inch).
-A representative sub-sample of this material of known weight (usually 1 kg) is carefully loaded into a cylindrical cell usually of 100 mm internal diameter constructed of clear plastic.
+A representative sub-sample of this material of known weight (usually 1 kg) is carefully loaded into a cylindrical cell usually of 100 mm internal diameter constructed of clear acrylic plastic.

 - The cell is constructed in such a way as to allow air to be circulated through or over the granular material and to allow for leachate to be collected from the base.
 This is shown in the schematic diagram at the base of this page.

 - The humidity cell is run on a weekly cycle of three days dry air, three days humidified air with the cell being flushed on a weekly basis with deionised water (seventh day).